-In the bowl of an electric mixer, beat the butter until light and fluffy, about 5 minutes should do it.
+In the bowl of an electric mixer, beat the butter until soft and smooth, scrape down the bowl ready for the sugar.

-With the mixer on low, add in the brown sugar and confectioner’s sugar and mix until completely incorporated.
-Add the flour and mix until combined.
+With the mixer on low, add in the brown sugar and confectioner’s sugar and mix until light and fluffy, around 5 minutes.

 Turn the mixer to medium and add the vanilla and salt and mix until light and fluffy.
 Add the milk, 1 tablespoon at a time until a piping consistency is reached.

 Transfer to a frosting bag and Using a large closed star nozzle pipe a swirl of buttercream onto each cooled cupcake.
 Sprinkle with mini chocolate chips, top with a mini cookie and serve.

 Cupcakes keep for up to 4 days in an air tight container.

 The unfrosted cupcakes can be frozen for up to 1 month.